 - Subsequent to year end and as documented in note 40, the Group signed a term sheet with a consortium of lenders in order to restructure the South African overdraft facilities.
 The longstop date of the term sheet for completion of the restructure is expected to be mid-September 2022.
-The current overdraft facilities of R1,675 billion (of which R1,506 billion was drawn at year end) are to be restructured into a term loan facility of R1,35 billion and short term overdraft facility of R0,65 billion, totalling a combined facility of R2 billion.
+The current overdraft facilities of R1,675 billion (of which R1,506 billion was drawn at year end) are to be restructured into a term loan facility of R1,35 billion and short term overdraft facility of R0,65 billion, totalling to a combined facility of R2 billion.
 The term loan facility is repayable in three instalments, being R0,1 billion on 15 March 2023, R0,1 billion on 15 September 2023 and R1,15 billion on termination date, 18 months after the effective date. - At year-end, the Group had direct local banking facilities (including asset-based finance) in place of R3,1 billion, with R0,5 billion of unutilised facilities.
 The direct foreign banking facilities (including asset-based finance) in place were R3 billion with R2,3 billion of unutilised facilities.
 The indirect local banking facilities in place were R3,8 billion with R1,7 billion of unutilised facilities.
-The indirect foreign banking facilities in place were R3,8 billion with R1,7 billion of unutilised facilities.
-The indirect foreign banking facilities in place were R3,8 billion with R1,7 billion of unutilised facilities.
-The indirect foreign banking facilities in place were R3,8 billion with R3,2 billion of unutilised facilities.
-Some of these facilities have limited availability for group-wide use due to dividend distribution and intra-group limitations. - The Group's order book of R59,5 billion (FY2021: R60,7 billion) includes high-profile, multi-year projects. - The Group is considering disposing of its 50% shareholding in BCC. - The Group could sell circa 26 million shares, previously acquired for various Company share schemes, in the open market. - The ERI platform is in discussions for potential working capital facilities.
+The indirect local banking facilities in place were R3,8 billion with R1,7 billion of unutilised facilities.
+The indirect local banking facilities in place were R3,8 billion of unutilised facilities.
+The indirect local banking facilities in place were R3,8 billion of unutilised facilities.
+The indirect foreign banking facilities in place were R9,5 billion with R3,2 billion of unutilised facilities.
+Some of these facilities have limited availability for group-wide use due to dividend distribution and intra-group limitations. - The Group's order book of R59,5 billion (FY2021: R60,7 billion), includes high-profile, multi-year projects. - The Group is considering disposing of its 50% shareholding in BCC. - The Group could sell circa 26 million shares, previously acquired for various Company share schemes, in the open market. - The ERI platform is in discussions for potential working capital facilities.